m50d/m50d.github.com/_posts/2015-09-23-infrastructure-as-code-would-be-easy.md

    * Idris if you really care
    * Haskell/F#/OCaml/Scala if you care a bit
  * It's not impossible to do it right.
 It's not even hard
-   * We just don't care enough (and that's probably the right call; the free market works)
+   * We just don't care enough
+     * And there's nothing wrong with that!
+     * Users value features more than correctness
+     * The free market works
    * Let's be honest about this